stephan13360/systemd-services/README.md

 #### SystemCallArchitectures=native

 This options restricts the service to only be able to call native system calls.
 Most systems nowadays are x86-64 (64 bit) and this options disables all systems calls for other architectures like x86 (32 bit).
-Being able ti user older system calls like those for 32 bit systems allows the circumvention of some of the here listed sandbox features.
+Being able to use older system calls like those for 32 bit systems allows the circumvention of some of the here listed sandbox features.

 You can also set this as a global option for all services running on the system.
 To do that, add SystemCallArchitectures=native to /etc/systemd/system.conf.
 That's what I'm doing and would recommend for everyone, but I included the option in the service files here for people who only copy and paste without reading the README.